senzing-garage/knowledge-base/proposals/senzing-labs/README.md

+# Proposal for migrating non-customer repositories to a senzing-xxxx GitHub organization

+## Proposed result

 | Repository | Senzing | senzing-xxxx | Description | Notes |
 |------------|:-------:|:------------:|-------------|-------|
 | [awesome](https://github.com/Senzing/awesome) | :white_check_mark: | | Curated list of awesome software and resources for Senzing, The First Real-Time AI for Entity Resolution. | Needs to be massively updated|